architect/tap-arc/README.md

 ## Development

-The bulk of the lib lives in `./index.js`.
+The entirety of the reporter lives in `./index.js`.
-`./bin/tap-arc` pipes stdin (from a TAP reporter) to `tap-arc` and then to stdout.
-The bin also handles exit code for a failing run.

 When building `tap-arc`, it's helpful to try various TAP outputs.
 See `package.json` `"scripts"` for useful "tap-arc:*" commands to test passing and failing TAP.